 Industry Report - Industry Investment Chapter

-IBISWorld determines the capital intensity of an industry by comparing capital costs, measured as depreciation, to wage costs.
+IBISWorld determines the capital intensity of an industry by comparing capital costs, measured as depreciation, with wage costs.
 The Meat and Meat Product Retailing industry has a moderate level of capital intensity.
-Labour costs are incurred through the need to have skilled employees to handle and store meat in accordance to health and safety regulations.
+Labour costs are incurred through the need to have skilled employees to handle and store meat in accordance with health and safety regulations.
 Skilled butchers are also required to have an understanding of the different types of meat and cuts and effectively answer any customer queries that may arise.
 Furthermore, some retailers prepare cooked meats on-site and experienced cooks are often required.
-Labour costs are estimated to account for 13.6% of industry revenue in 2013-14.
+Labour costs are estimated to account for 13.6% of industry revenue in 2014-15.

 Industry operators also require machinery in order to operate effectively... purchase to read more